Sydney Roosters: History

 The Roosters finished the season in 4th place and qualified for the finals.
 In week one of the finals, they were defeated by minor premiers Penrith which forced them into an elimination final match against Canberra.
-The Roosters quest for a third straight premiership was ended as they lost against Canberra 22-18 at the Sydney Cricket Ground.
+The Roosters quest for a third straight premiership was ended as they lost against Canberra 22–18 at the Sydney Cricket Ground.

 The club began the 2021 NRL season as one of the teams tipped to challenge for the premiership.
 In the opening two rounds of the year, the club defeated both Manly and the Wests Tigers by 40 points.
 Throughout the season however, the club suffered one of the biggest injury tolls in recent history losing Jake Friend, Boyd Cordner and Brett Morris to retirement and season ending injuries to Luke Keary, Lindsay Collins, Joseph Manu and Billy Smith.
 The Roosters were forced to blood nine debutants, including the likes of Sam Walker, Ben Marschke, Egan Butcher and Fletcher Baker and call upon players from the club's feeder side the North Sydney Bears.
 The club also suffered injuries and suspensions to other key players such as Victor Radley.

-The Roosters would end the 2021 NRL season in fifth place and qualified for the finals.
-In week one of the finals, the club defeated the Gold Coast 25-24.
-The following week, the Roosters season ended after losing 42-6 against Manly.

-In the 2022 NRL season, the club would finish sixth on the table and qualify for the finals.
-Towards the back end of the year, the Sydney Roosters won eight straight matches, however were knocked out in the first week of the finals.
+The Roosters ended the 2021 NRL season in fifth place and qualified for the finals.
+In week one of the finals, the club defeated the Gold Coast 25–24.
+The following week, the Roosters season ended after losing 42–6 against Manly.
+In the 2022 NRL season, the club finished sixth on the table.
+The Sydney Roosters won eight straight matches late in the season, but were knocked out in the first week of the finals.
+The Sydney Roosters entered the 2023 NRL season as one of the favourites to take out the competition but by round 20, the club were sat 14th on the table.
+The tri-colours then went on to win their remaining five matches of the season against also-rans Manly, the Dolphins, Parramatta, Wests Tigers and lastly arch-rivals South Sydney to finish 7th on the table.
+In week one of the finals, the club would defeat an out of sorts Cronulla side to reach the second week with their opponent being Melbourne.
+Melbourne were heavy favourites going into the game but with only minutes remaining the Sydney Roosters were in front 13–12 before Melbourne scored a try through William Warbrick to win the match 18–13.
+The match wasn't without controversy due to Melbourne scoring a try in the first half which came directly after Harry Grant had knocked the ball on from a cross-field kick, which was not called by referee Ashley Klein.